wumb0/website/content/posts/extracting-and-diffing-ms-patches-in-2020.md

 How would you get ahold of another copy of this file to diff against?
 This can be difficult, but you may be able to look in previous patches for a different version.
 It turns out that differentials are actually the more convenient case here!

 ## Patch Deltas
-When a platform folder has an n, f, or r directory in it the patch is a delta that is applied to the existing file.
+When a platform folder has an n, f, or r directory in it the patch is a delta that is either applied to the existing file (r/f) or to an empty buffer to create a new file (n).
 Microsoft published a [whitepaper](https://docs.microsoft.com/en-us/windows/deployment/update/psfxwhitepaper) on differentials at the beginning of this year (2020).
-It contains some details about the technology, but not enough to be useful in applying patches, other than knowing what f, r, and n mean.
+It contains some details about the technology, but not enough to be useful in manually applying the deltas, other than knowing what f, r, and n mean.

 ### Types of Deltas
 As mentioned previously, there are three types of deltas: